Volunteering opportunities

 • Attend and actively participate in a monthly YAG meeting

-• Be available to attend regular community events and activities within school hours and business hours
+• Be available to attend regular community events and activities

 • Participate in Facebook discussions and stay active with updates, meetings and events